fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 #### As soon as possible after class
+- Create a free and secure account at [Github](http://github.com).
+You can pick any username you want---it's independent from UNM and Zotero.
-- Create an account at [Github](http://github.com), and email Guy (gmcclell@unm.edu) your username.
-He'll add you to join our GitHub "Team".
+- Email Guy (gmcclell@unm.edu) your GitHub username.
+He'll invite you to join our GitHub "Team".
+Like Zotero, You'll get an email asking if you want to accept the invitation.
+Do it!
+- Use either [Dillinger](https://dillinger.io/) or a text editor (like [Atom](https://atom.io)) to create a plaintext Markdown file with some dummy text that includes some Markdown formatting.
+Be sure to save it as `FIRSTNAME-LASTNAME.md`.
+The content of your markdown file is irrelevant, but be sure your filename has no spaces and ends with `.md`.
-- Add a markdown file you create in [Dillinger](https://dillinger.io/) to our  [repository](https://github.com/historic-trails/itineraries/SantaFe).
-Be sure you are logged into GitHub when you do this: Click on the 'docs' folder, then drag and drop your file onto your browser window.
-The content of your markdown file is irrelevant, but be sure your filename has no spaces and ends with .md
+- Add that Markdown file to our  [repository](https://github.com/historic-trails/santa-fe-itinerary).
+Be sure you are logged into GitHub when you do this: Click on the `testfiles` folder, then drag and drop your file onto your browser window.
 - If you are confused about Markdown, go back to our [Markdown tutorial](https://www.markdowntutorial.com/); for syntax help, consult the [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)